 Though the Travelista Club recently stated on its ‘Write For Us’ page that it cannot pay its writers anymore, it allows guest posts.
 I personally still think that Travelista Club is still the best place to start writing- even for guest posting.
 Or if not any of that, I allow guest posts on my site too-perhaps you can try to give that a shot sometime.

-Now, if that’d be all… Have a nice quarantine y’all!
+Now, if that’d be all… Happy quarantine y’all!

 Other reviews on Hiresine: